 All-Wheel Drive Option: Ford's AWD Transit gives great traction for winter weather and light off-road use without the extra work and cost of full 4x4 systems.

-The Vansmith Take: For customers who need traction skill but don't need full 4x4, Transit AWD gives a great mix of skill and cost.
+The Vansmith Take: For buyers who need traction skill but don't need full 4x4, Transit AWD gives a great mix of skill and cost.

 Proven Reliability for Van Life

-Work Roots: Ford has years of experience building work vans, and this know-how turns into solid platforms for van life use.
+Work Roots: Ford has years of time building work vans, and this know-how turns into solid platforms for van life use.

-Customer Feedback: Our Transit build customers report great reliability and happiness, with many choosing Transit for later builds.
+Customer Feedback: Our Transit build buyers report great dependability and happiness, with many choosing Transit for later builds.

-Real-World Results: Transit vans handle the demands of van life very well, giving years of steady service when properly cared for.
+Real-World Results: Transit vans handle the demands of van life very well, giving years of steady service when well cared for.

 When Transit Makes the Most Sense